swiftlang/swift-foundation/README.md

 > [!IMPORTANT]
 > The swift-foundation package is intended to support development and testing of
 > Foundation itself.
-It is not recommended for use as a package dependency in
+It is not supported for use as a package dependency in
-> other projects.
-Prefer the built-in copy of Foundation that ships with your
+> other shipping projects.
+Prefer the built-in copy of Foundation that ships with
-> toolchain or operating system instead.
+> your toolchain or operating system instead.

 ## Building and Testing